-The Socialist Party—the predecessor to SPUSA—has a rich American history.
-With roots reaching back to the early 1900s, and ties to the first socialist movements in the United States, lead by figures such as Eugene V. Debs.
+The Socialist Party has a rich American history.
+With roots reaching back to the early 1900s, and ties to the first socialist movements in the United States, led by figures such as Eugene V. Debs.

 …while there is a lower class, I am in it; and while there is a criminal element, I am of it; and while there is a soul in prison, I am not free.